 As you near the front of the queue, someone may come and stand in front of you and say they were there before you.
 The person before them will say this is true.

 Welcome to the Russian virtual queue.
-In communist times this allowed people to be in three of them at once, which made shopping for stuff that wasn’t there less of an ordeal.
+In communist times this allowed people to be in three lines at once, which made shopping for stuff that wasn’t readily available less of an ordeal.

 Flabbergast a Russian with your insider’s queueing smarts

 - When you join the queue, say loudly to the world in general: “Kto zdyes paSLYEDny?“ (Who is the last here?)

 - Someone will say that it is them.
 Say: “Ya BUdu za VAmy“ (I’ll be behind you)

 - Wait for someone to join the queue behind you.
 Raise your hand when they ask who is last

 - Go and have a cup of tea, a cigarette or join some other queue.
 Just make sure to check back